 The truth is, when programmed intelligently, conditioning can actually improve strength and power gains.

 This is because the aerobic engine is what drive recovery and recovery is ultimately what turns your training into fitness.

 With that in mind, here are my top three rules for putting both of these important pieces of the fitness together in a way that makes them more effective together.

-In order to effectively combine strength with conditioning, you need to start by prioritizing your training.
+In order to effectively combine strength with conditioning, you need to start by prioritizing your training from the start.

-Both can be present, but one must take precedence.
-Trying to improve both at the same time is a recipe for poor results and where a lot of people go wrong.
+Trying to improve both at the same time is a recipe for poor results unless you’re starting from ground zero and where a lot of people go wrong.

 There’s one simple reason for this: energy.